Why Does My Oat Milk Look Curdled?

 Two Cups of Coffee with Creamer

-Oat milk, like soy and other non-dairy milk, can separate and sometimes look "bad" or spoiled when added to a hot ingredient.
+Like soy and other non-dairy milk, oat milk can separate and sometimes look "bad" or spoiled when added to a hot ingredient.

-If you add hot water, tea, or coffee from a carafe directly into your cup, then first add the milk and any sweetener to the cup.
-Then slowly, and while stirring, pour a few tablespoons into the cup to bring the milk to temperature.
-Finally, pour in the remainder of the hot liquid, filling the cup.
+If you pour hot water, tea, or coffee from a carafe directly into your cup, add the oat milk or other non-dairy milk and any sweetener to the cup first.
+Then, while stirring, slowly pour a few tablespoons into the cup to bring the milk to temperature.
+Finally, pour in the remainder of the hot liquid.

-Always shake the milk container before you begin to eliminate any natural product separation within the carton itself.
+Always shake the oat milk container before use to eliminate any natural product separation within the carton.

 You might also like